New possibilities in identification of binary choice models with fixed effects: Introduction

-Second, what is the role of the distribution of the error term $u_{t}$?
-In the current literature, the logistic link function is a special case, where $u_{t}\mid(X_{t},\alpha)$ follows a logistic distribution. \citet{andersen1970asymptotic} considers the estimation and inference in this case.
-The logistic link function is also singled out in \citet{chamberlain2010binary} as the ``nice'' link function: the identification does not require unbounded regressors and the Fisher information bound is strictly positive.
-Identification also holds under the logistic link function via conditional maximum likelihood, see e.g., \citet{rasch1960probabilistic}, \citet{chamberlain1980analysis} and \citet{DaveziesID2021} among others; some works also extend these results on logit models to settings with more than 2 time periods, such as \citet{Honore2005.05942}, \citet{Mugnier2009.08108}, \citet{Weidner2107.03253} and the references therein.
-This suggests that imposing a special class of parametric structure on the error distribution is a useful strategy of achieving identification and this special class is the logistic functions.
+Our work is closely related to the literature of binary response models with logistic errors. \citet{rasch1960probabilistic}, \citet{andersen1970asymptotic} and \citet{chamberlain1980analysis} consider the estimation and inference in this case.
+The logistic link function is also singled out in \citet{chamberlain2010binary} as the ``nice'' link function: the identification does not require unbounded regressors.
+Recently, the work of \citet{Mugnier2009.08108} points out that if there are more than 2 time periods, then the nice link function can be extended to a generalized version of the logistic distribution.
+This suggests that imposing a special class of parametric structures is a useful strategy of achieving identification and this special class seems to be the logistic functions.
 We provide new insight on this.
 We show that this special class also includes those such that $\dot{G}(\cdot)$ is periodic, where $\dot{G}(\cdot)$ is the derivative of $\ln\frac{F(\cdot)}{1-F(\cdot)}$ and $F(\cdot)$ is the distribution function of $u_{t}$.
-If $F(\cdot)$ is logit, then $\dot{G}(\cdot)$ is a constant function, which is clearly periodic.
+If $F(\cdot)$ is logistic, then $\dot{G}(\cdot)$ is a constant function, which is clearly periodic.
 However, we find that identification is possible for any periodic $\dot{G}(\cdot)$.
-Although \citet{chamberlain2010binary} tells us that for non-logistic distributions, the identification fails in an open neighborhood, we show that for any period $\dot{G}(\cdot)$, the identification must hold in another open neighborhood.
-Therefore, it seems to us that the truely hopeless distributions are those with non-periodic $\dot{G}(\cdot)$.
-Indeed, outside this special class of periodic $\dot{G}(\cdot)$, we show that identification is impossible at every point if the sign saturation condition is not satisfied.
+Although \citet{chamberlain2010binary} tells us that for non-logistic distributions, identification fails in an open neighborhood, we show that for any periodic $\dot{G}(\cdot)$, identification must hold in another open neighborhood.
+Therefore, it seems to us that the truly problematic distributions are those with non-periodic $\dot{G}(\cdot)$.
+Indeed, outside this special class of periodic $\dot{G}(\cdot)$, we show that identification is impossible at \textit{every} point if the sign saturation condition is not satisfied.
 Thus, for generic distribution functions, sign saturation is a necessary condition for identification.
 We summarize the relation between identifiability and error distribution in Table \ref{tab: ID and sign sat}.